mtlynch/mtlynch.io/_posts/2019-10-24-eliminate-distractions.md

 ## The hardest part of changing habits is the beginning

 For the last 15 years, I've checked my email within minutes of waking up each morning.
-When I forced myself to defer my first email check to 10 am, the first few days felt like I was starving myself.
-I spent my early mornings obsessively checking the time and counting the minutes until I could open my inbox.
+Upon switching to scheduled email checks, my first few days felt like I was starving myself.
+I spent my mornings obsessively checking the time and counting the minutes until I could open my inbox.

 After a week, I no longer felt the call of my inbox when I woke up.
 By the two-week mark, I almost dreaded it.
 My mornings had become so peaceful and productive.
 Once I checked my email, I was opening the door to whatever stresses awaited me there.
-Today, I wait until after lunch to check my email, and that feels like the right balance.
+Today, my first email check happens after I eat lunch, and the practice continues to elevate my productivity and mood.

 I've noticed a similar pattern with every tech habit I break.
 I'm painfully conscious of the absence for the first few days, and then it quickly becomes normal and preferable.

 ## If you backslide, just start over

 Some days, I still find myself obsessively checking texts and email.
 When I'm feeling frustrated or lonely, I seek comfort from email and social media.
 Rarely do these apps improve my mood, so that creates an even greater desperation for distraction, and the cycle repeats.

-On these days, I resign myself to the bad day, avoid beating myself about it, and focus on doing better the following day.
+On days of weakened willpower, I resign myself to the bad day, avoid beating myself about it, and focus on doing better the following day.
 Going to sleep and waking up feels like a reset, so I find it easier to stick to my good habits the next morning.

 ## Monitor yourself to prevent apps from managing you

 The techniques for eliminating distractions vary from app to app, but the underlying principles are the same:

 1. Decide what you want from the app.
-1. Evaluate what you must invest to get that benefit.
+1. Evaluate what you must invest to earn that benefit.
 1. Suppress mechanisms in the app that induce you to invest more than you intended.

 Apps will continue to evolve and find new ways to grab your attention.
 Nobody will defend your focus except for you.
 The only way to preserve control of your attention is to exercise vigilance and introspection over the apps you use.